 Learn how to care for your tulips after blooming right here!

 Tulip flowers light up early spring with their bright beautiful blooms.
-These gorgeous flowers are a welcome sight in the spring flower beds but the blooms only last a few weeks.
+These gorgeous plants are a welcome sight in the spring flower beds but the blooms only last a few weeks.

 So what should be done with these cheerful spring bulbs once they are done blooming!?
 This guide to tulip care after blooming will show you how to care for your tulips after they have flowered.